sargalias/recursion-practice/README.md

 Just some small recursion practice I've done.

+In some of the examples I included multiple solutions, such as:

+- Iterative
+- Recursive
+- Proper tail calls
+- Continuous passing style
+- Trampolining

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.